rackerlabs/design-system/_component_design/text-fields.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Invalid
- * The input border changes color and thickness to reflect the invalid state
+ * The input border changes color and thickness to reflect the invalid state.
- * Error text should be stacked below any helper text
+ * Stack error messages below any helper text.
- * The error message must be preceded by the error icon
+ * The error message must be preceded by the error icon.
- * Error text should fit on a single line
+ * Error text should fit on a single line.
- * When focused, the input box gains a shadow, matching the red error color
+ * When focused, the input box gains a shadow, matching the red error color.
- * Once the input contains valid data, it returns to default state and the error message is removed
+ * Once the input contains valid data, it returns to default state and the error message is removed.

 {% endcolumn %}